-The ASU Study Abroad Office respects the sexual orientation and gender identity expression of all people.
-While all study abroad participants need to plan their experience in advance, as an students in the LGBTQIA+ community, you may wish to consider some additional issues before and during your study abroad experience.
+The ASU Global Education Office respects the sexual orientation and gender identity expression of all people.
+While all Global Education participants need to plan their experience in advance, as an students in the LGBTQIA+ community, you may wish to consider some additional issues before and during your Global Education experience.

 - Research the LGBTQIA+ climate of your host country.
 Explore different resources such as the Special Considerations tab of all program brochures, LGBTQIA+ -friendly travel guides, and vlogs to gain a better understanding of what the social perception is.